 Best Places To Eat In Springdale

-There are plenty of great places eat in Springdale so even with some closures you will still be able to grab a decent dinner after a full day of hiking.
+There is a wide range of excellent places eat in Springdale, so even with some restaurant closures in the off season you will still be able to grab a decent dinner after a full day of hiking.

 Thai Sapa is the only Thai place in Springdale and it has a fairly low rating on google.
 However, we love to eat Thai food so we went anyway and we have to say it was much better than its rating.